nhn/tui.grid/docs/using-summary.md

 The `summary.columnContent` property is the key-value object which configures the content of each column.
 Each key is a name of column, and each value is an obejct which contains a `template` function which returns the HTML string.
 The returning string from a `template` is used to render each column(&lt;th&gt; tag).

+The `summary.defaultContent` property sets all column content except columns which set by `summary.columnContent` property.
+The `template` key is same as `template` function property of `summary.columnContent`.

 ## Using Automatic Summary

 If you set an object for a specific column to the `columnContent` property, the Grid automatically calculates the summary of that column.
 It means that whenever some values in the column are changed, the Grid re-calculate the summary.
 A result of summary is passed to a `template` function as a paramater so that you can use it for generating HTML string of the summary.
+In the case of `template` function of the `defaultContent` property, it works the same.

 ```javascript
 // …